Fijians: Traditions and ceremonies

-The Fijian traditions and ceremonies are based and share commonalities throughout time.
+Fijian traditions and ceremonies are rooted in the country's history and share commonalities throughout time.

 Name

 In August 2008, shortly before the proposed People's Charter for Change, Peace and Progress was due to be released to the public, it was announced that it recommended a change in the name of Fiji's citizens.
 If the proposal were adopted, all citizens of Fiji, whatever their ethnicity, would be called "Fijians".
-At present, the word "Fijian" does not denote a nationality, and refers exclusively to indigenous Fijians.
-Citizens of Fiji are referred to as "Fiji Islanders".
+Previously the word "Fijian" did not denote a nationality, and referred exclusively to indigenous Fijians.
+Citizens of Fiji were referred to as "Fiji Islanders".
 The proposal would change the English name of indigenous Fijians from "Fijians" to itaukei.
 The indigenous word for Fijian is "Kaiviti" Deposed Prime Minister Laisenia Qarase reacted by stating that the name "Fijian" belonged exclusively to indigenous Fijians, and that he would oppose any change in legislation enabling non-indigenous Fijians to use it.
 The Cabinet at its meeting on 30 June 2010 approved the Fijian Affairs [Amendment] Decree 2010.
 The new law effectively replaces the word 'Fijian' or 'indigenous' or 'indigenous Fijian' with the word 'iTaukei' in all written laws, and all official documentation when referring to the original and native settlers of Fiji.

 All Fiji citizens are now called 'Fijians'.